How to Create a WordPress Plugin Zip File Using Command Line – Two Approaches

 In this tutorial, I’ll show you how to create a zip file for your plugin using two different techniques: @wordpress/scripts and Grunt.

-Plugin file structure
+An example plugin file structure

 Here is the file structure of the plugin we’ll be creating a zip file for: